-Assuming that measures in place (in BE and LUX) continue to be appropriately implemented and no new external challenge occurs, the probability that cattle are (pre-clinically or clinically) infected with BSE is expected to decrease over time.
-However, this does not exclude that cattle infected by the BSE-agent in the past 5before 1998) may be identified as clinical cases in the foreseeable future.
+- Assuming that measures in place continue to be appropriately implemented and no new external challenge occurs, the GBR is expected to decrease over time. - However, this does not exclude that cattle infected by the BSE-agent in the past (before 1998/99) may be identified as clinical cases in the foreseeable future.